 “To know your neighbors and start to take the initiative to understand and learn them brings people of different races and religions together.
 Yes, there would be bickering and arguments, but the goal of the Alive gear is interaction, whether good or bad.
 The outcome is always changing.”

 “Then what about the Sense gear?”

-“I’m in location.”
-Eve called out.
+“I’m in location,” Eve called out.

-“Same,” said Jack in an irked voice “I’m in a damn female bathroom.
+“Same,” said Jack in an irked voice, “I’m in a damn female bathroom.
 What the hell.
 Let’s get this over with.”

-“You serious?”
+“Are you serious?”
 Eve whispered and laughed.
 “Don’t get caught, pervert.

 “I’m not trying to be one.
-Let’s hurry it up people.”
+Let’s hurry it up, people.”
 Jack was peeved at where he was at.

 “I’m in the maintenance room.
 It’s quite dark in here,” said Isabel.

-“That’s not to bad,” replied Jack.
+“That’s not too bad,” replied Jack.

 “I think I’m in trouble.”